weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 As part of her pilot project for Adatum’s Exchange deployment, Holly wants to begin by creating custom send and receive connectors in her on-premises Exchange Server using the on-premises Exchange admin center.

 Exchange uses connectors on Exchange servers to enable incoming and outgoing mail flow between services in the transport pipeline on the local Exchange server.
-In this lab you will log into the Exchange Server VM (LON-EX1) and create custom Receive and Send connectors using the Exchange Admin Center (EAC).
+In this lab you will log into the Exchange Server VM (LON-EX1) and create custom Receive and Send connectors using the on-premises Exchange Admin Center (EAC) for Adatum's Exchange Server 2019 deployment.

 As you complete each task, you should leave the EAC open in your browser for the next lab.
 This will save you from having to open the EAC at the start of each lab.